isabella232/primetime.en/help/release-notes/home.md

 ## Enhancements and Fixes in TVSDK 3.9 iOS Release Notes

-The release focused on resolving top customer issues.
+The release focused on resolving top customer issues and updating individualization transport certificate.
 Check out for more information about the current released version for [iOS](../release-notes/tvsdk-3x-ios.md).

 ## Fixes in TVSDK 3.10 Android